Aldey History, Family Crest & Coats of Arms

 Prior to the first dictionaries, scribes spelled words according to sound.
 This, and the fact that Scottish names were repeatedly translated from Gaelic to English and back, contributed to the enormous number of spelling variations in Scottish names.
 Aldey has been spelled Halliday, Haliday, Holyday, Holiday, Holliday, Halidays and many more.

 Early Notables of the Aldey family (pre 1700)

-in Dumfries, founder member of a minstrels' guild, now known as the Worshipful Company of Musicians...
-Another 127 words (9 lines of text) are included under the topic Early Aldey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Aldey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aldey family to Ireland

 Some of the Aldey family moved to Ireland, but this topic is not covered in this excerpt.